Attendance & Punctuality

-It is the responsibility of parents to make sure that their child attends school regularly.
+It is the responsibility of all parents to make sure that their child attends school regularly and on time.
 Our target is for all children to have attendance above 98%.

 Punctuality is also very important.
 We open the doors at 8.20am.
 The school day starts at 8.30am, so children should be here a few minutes before that so that they can hang up their coat and be in the classroom on time.
 The school gates are closed at 8.30am.
 If your child arrives after 8:30am, then they need to go to the school office and they will be recorded as late.
-If they arrive after 9.00 am then this is classed as a ‘U’ attendance – late after the register has closed and they do not receive an attendance mark in the official register.
+If they arrive after 9.00 am then this is classed as a ‘U’ attendance – late after the register has closed and this is recorded as an unauthorised absence.

 Children being even a few minutes late each day has a negative impact on their learning and their ability to settle well at the start of the school day.
 As with attendance, we will work with and support families who are having difficulties with punctuality.
 Being on time means a positive start to the day for your child.